Last updated

 Import Dieline

-Select Thickness from the left menu and choose a material type and thickness from the presets, or define a custom value.
-For corrugated cardboard, you can select the flute size and orientation of the flutes.
+Select Material & Thickness from the left menu and choose a material type and thickness from the presets, or define a custom thickness value.
+For corrugated cardboard, you can select the Flute Size and Flute Angle (orientation) of the flutes.
 Use Offset Direction to control how thickness is applied: toward the interior, toward the exterior, or evenly on both sides.

 Import Artwork

 Select Artwork from the left menu and upload both the exterior and interior artwork files.
-You should see the print graphics rendered onto the front and back side of the dieline visualization.
+You should see the print graphics rendered onto the top and bottom side of the dieline visualization.
+Select the three dots to the right of the file thumbnail to optionally mirror your artwork (this may be required for interior artwork).

 Folding Simulation